jpniederer/Dev-eryday/_posts/2017-11-26-Weekly-Update-November-19-25.markdown

 On the Next...
 --------
-This week I'm going to continue playing with iPad.
-Now that I have the iPad it'd be nice to get back into doing some stuff with React Native.
+This week I'm going to continue playing with the iPad.
+I'm going to continue working on logos and trying to master using the device for idea generation, designing, and prototyping new systems.
+Now that I have the iPad it'd also be nice to get back into doing some stuff with React Native.
 It was a lot of fun using it as part of the React Nanodegree program and I'd like to get deeper into it.

+Another thing I'm wanting to dive deeper into is Visual Studio for Mac.
+I've used it a little bit this year but not nearly as much as I thought I would.
+One big reason for that is how great VSCode is.
+Anytime I'm away from Windows, I've found myself using VSCode.
+VSCode has been all I've really needed.
+That said, it's never a bad idea to learn how to use a new tool, especially one this robust, so I'd like to get more comfortable with Visual Studio for Mac.

 [core]: https://app.pluralsight.com/library/courses/aspdotnetcore-implementing-securing-api/table-of-contents
 [sbp]: https://www.amazon.com/Smalltalk-Best-Practice-Patterns-Kent/dp/013476904X